What is an Instagram Shadowban?

 - Read the Instagram Community Guidelines and rework your marketing plan to fit

 - Abide by those guidelines and reduce your former activity by 50%, monitoring each post carefully.
 Minimise hashtag use and stick to highly relevant, safe hashtags.
+To see a basic guide to Instagram hashtags CLICK HERE

 It’s not “humans” deciding if you’ve been a bad Instagram user, it’s “bots”.
 The question is whether a shadowban is a total blackout of your user name once a problem has been uncovered, or if it the ban changes in the absence of bad posting practices.
 If it’s the former, you will need to “wait it out” and hope that Instagram is forthcoming with information for users.
 If it’s the latter, you may choose to remove the “worst offender” posts and wait for another bot crawl.
 If you see any improvement in your next posts, you’re onto something!
 No improvement?